naccdata/data-collection/docs/metadata.md

                 └── Data
 ```

-So, minimally, we need the information to derive this relationship for particular data.
+So, minimally, we need the information to derive these relationships for particular data submitted.

-### On identifying studies

-Much of the data that is collected by NACC is for the ADRC program, and the study hasn't historicially been captured within the data.
-We assume that data is submitted in the context of a particular study and so the study can be understood.

-However, the study is a short-hand for the participant consent with subsequent limitations on use.
-If your data requires different consent than the ADRC program, the study should be identified.

-### Tabular data

-In the case of tabular data, a center will submit to a particular study.
-There is effectively no context to the file because we need the data for participants in one file.
-So, the expected metadata columns for tabular data are the following:
+And so, the expected metadata columns for tabular data are the following:

 - center id
 - participant id